 The police are regarded as the most untrustworthy government institution.

 Although the city has undergone a huge improvement, the problems that plague the population remain.

 - Visas - U.S. residents do not need a visa for any stays shorter than 90 days.
-All other nationals will need to acquire a visa in order to enter the Philippines.
-If you are not sure about your visa status, contact your local Philippine embassy for further informacion.
+All other nationals will need to acquire a visa to enter the Philippines.
+If you are not sure about your visa status, contact your local Philippine embassy for further information.

 - Currency - The Philippine peso is the official currency of the Philippines.
 Tourists are advised to exchange their money at the official establishments such as the Bank of the Philippine Islands or Banco De Oro.

 - Weather - Manila's climate is classified as tropical.
 The summers are much rainier than the winters in Manila and the hottest season lasts from March to May.
 The coolest months are from November to February,